Adriankhl/relativitization/docs/design.md

 # Game flow
-* Universe server modify players' data based on game mechanism
+* Mechanism(Parallel): Universe server modify players' data based on game mechanism
-* Universe server execute commands based on the space-time interval
+* Commands(Parallel): universe server execute commands based on the space-time interval
+* Check: e.g. player dead
+* Universe server convert mutable data to immutable data, save latest data, drop oldest data
+* Universe server is ready after save
+* AI(Parallel): Universe server run the ai to determine command list
 * Universe client check if the universe server is ready, if ready, download 3D view
-* Universe server run the ai to determine command list
 * Universe client render the gui based on the 3D View
 * Universe client decide the command list
 * Universe client send the command list to the universe server
+* Universe server wait a certain duration
+  * If all human player sent command list, continue
+  * If some players join, add human player and prioritize them over ai generated command
+  * If some/all players haven't sent back their command list within the time limit, use ai generated command
-* Universe server execute the self-command, event-command and neighbor-command, others are stored
+* Universe server execute the self-command and neighbor-command, others are stored
-* Universe server convert and store the new player data

 # Command
 * From player, to player